OCA/purchase-workflow/purchase_request_group_by_date/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module allows to merge purchase request lines for same product on the same day.
-To use functionality go to Inventory Settings and mark option `Group purchase request by product and date`

 **Table of contents**